freenas/freenas-docs/userguide/system.rst

 Email
 -----

-:menuselection:`System --> Email`,
+An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks.
-shown in
+:ref:`Alert` events are also emailed to the *root* user account.
-:numref:`Figure %s <email_conf_fig>`,
+However, the administrator typically does not read email directly on the %brand% system.
+Instead, these emails are usually sent to an external email address where they can be read more conveniently.
+It is important to configure the system so that it can send these emails to the administrator's remote email account so they are aware of problems or status changes.

-is used to configure the email settings on the
+The first step is to set the remote address where email will be sent.
-%brand% system.
+Select
-:numref:`Table %s <email_conf_tab>`
+:menuselection:`Users --> View Users`, click on *root* to highlight that user, then click :guilabel:`Change E-mail`.
+Enter the email address on the remote system where email is to be sent, like *admin@example.com*.

-summarizes the settings that can be configured using the Email tab.
+Additional configuration is performed with :menuselection:`System --> Email`, shown in

-.. note:: It is important to configure the system so that it can successfully send emails.
-An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks. :ref:`Alert` events are also emailed to the *root* user account.
+:numref:`Figure %s <email_conf_fig>`.

 .. _email_conf_fig: